This article is part of a larger series on How to Become a Real Estate Agent.

-1. Meet Utah’s Legal Requirements
+1. Meet the Legal Requirements for Your Utah Real Estate License

 To get a real estate license in Utah, you need to meet a few standard eligibility requirements.
 You must be a U.S. citizen or lawfully admitted resident, at least 18 years of age or older, and have a high school diploma or GED.

-Applicants who have an existing criminal record may still apply for a real estate license.
+Applicants who have an existing criminal record may still apply for a Utah real estate license.
 However, according to Administrative Rule R162-2f-201, if you have been convicted of a felony in the last five years, or have been convicted of a misdemeanor involving fraud, misrepresentation, theft, or dishonesty within the last three years, you don’t qualify for real estate licensure in Utah.

 For any other convictions, when you apply, you must include your criminal history along with the necessary documents related to the conviction and the Qualifying Questionnaire.
 After submitting your fingerprints, your application will be forwarded to the Federal Bureau of Investigation (FBI) and the FBI’s Division of Criminal Justice Information Systems (CJIS).
 Upon investigation, each applicant will be considered on their own merits.